baby636/p2pvps-client/client/rpi/flash-storage/README.md

 # Renter Shell with Flash Storage
-The code in this directory allow device Owners to create a Renter shell with persistent storage.
-Also, unlike the [simple shell](../simple), the Renter has sudo privileges in this flash shell. *However, it is much easier to debug issues if you build the [simple shell](../simple) **before** building this client.*
+The code in this directory allows device Owners to create a Client Device with persistent storage.
+Also, unlike the [simple client](../simple), the Renter has sudo privileges in this client. *However, it is much easier to debug issues if you build the [simple shell](../simple) **before** building this client.*

 It is **strongly** recommended that device